-This article has been authored by Aditi Mozika.
-Aditi is a student of law at Gujarat National Law University and a member of the GNLU Centre for Law and Society.
+This Article is authored by Samidha Mathur.
+Samidha is a student of law at Gujarat National Law University and a member of the GNLU Centre for Law and Society.

 Article 3.1, Convention on the Wetlands of International Importance, especially as Waterfowl Habitat [Ramsar Convention], Feb.
 2, 1971, 996 U.N.T.S.
 245.

 Ramsar Convention Secretariat, Handbook 1: Wise Use of Wetlands 1 & 9 (2010).